The optimal depth in a birdbath is two and a half inches.

 Hydrant meter permits are available for construction purposes.

 Owners, developers or general contractors are responsible for stormwater management on their construction sites and may need to obtain permits from federal state or local authorities.
-BWSC has prepared a helpful brochure to determine what permits and from which authority you will need to obtain them from.
+BWSC has prepared a helpful webpage to determine what permits are required and from which authority they can be obtained.